Skip to content

 HTTP form ingress

-Bespoke ~80-line HTTP client.
-No third-party SDK.
+Bespoke HTTP clients, ~200-250 lines each.
+No third-party SDK overhead.
+Headers pass through each upstream’s structured API — no string concatenation, no injection vector.
 API keys never appear in logs.
-Headers pass through Postmark’s structured JSON API — no string concatenation, no injection vector.
+Mailgun supports US + EU regions.

 Defense in depth

-Honeypot, Origin/Referer fail-closed, token-bucket rate limit with LRU eviction at 10K IPs, max body size, required-field validation, email syntax check.
+Honeypot, Origin/Referer fail-closed, token-bucket rate limit with LRU eviction, max body size, required-field validation, email syntax check, signed CSRF tokens.
+API-key auth for server-to-server callers.
+SMTP listener gates open-relay abuse via sender allowlist, recipient cap, AUTH PLAIN, and required STARTTLS.

 Retry that respects deadlines